Guilty Bystander

 Guilty Bystander is a 1950 American crime drama film noir directed by Joseph Lerner and starring Zachary Scott and Faye Emerson.
-It marked the last screen appearances for character actors Mary Boland and J. Edward Bromberg.
+It marked the last screen appearance for character actors Mary Boland and J. Edward Bromberg.
 The film was shot entirely on location in New York City.

 Plot

 Max Thursday is an alcoholic former cop working as a house detective at his pal Smitty's rundown hotel.
 Max's ex-wife Georgia visits him in a panic because their young son Jeff and her brother Fred Mace are both missing.
 She was warned to not inform the police by Dr. Elder, Fred's business acquaintance.

 While drunk, Max confronts Dr. Elder about his missing son, but the doctor knocks him unconscious from behind.
 Max awakens and is taken to police headquarters for questioning.
 Max soon learns that Dr. Elder has been killed and that he has become the prime suspect.
 Georgia gives the cops a false alibi for Max, and the police release him.

 Now sober, Max learns that the doctor was involved in a diamond-smuggling operation with Varkas, a known criminal.
 He learns from Varkas' moll Angel that the gangster's men are holding Fred hostage.
 Max is shot in the arm by thugs working for Varkas, and Georgia stitches his wounds.
 When he recovers, Max goes to Varkas' warehouse to look for Mace, where he discovers that Varkas and his bodyguards are all dead.

 Max finally realizes that his old friend Smitty is behind the entire scheme.
 Fred and little Jeff are rescued, and Max and Georgia reunite to welcome their son home.